-I stay in Park Slope and for the longest time, I did not understand a strange pedestrian phenomenon that was observable outside my apartment.
+I live in Park Slope, and for a long time, I did not understand a strange pedestrian phenomenon that was observable outside my apartment.

-People walking down the street from one direction mostly scowl at me and people walking from the other direction invariable wave and nod at me.
-I put this down to my unscientific observation, but quite quickly, after I started noticing this, I realized that it really was the case.
+People walking down the street in one direction mostly scowl at me, and people walking from the other invariably wave and nod at me.
+I put this down to my unscientific observation, but quite quickly, after noticing this, I realized it really was the case.

 I was intrigued.

 My first panicked reasoning was that my profile view was not symmetrical on either side.
-Did I really look evil when viewed from one side and gentle when seen from the other?
+Did I look evil when viewed from one side and gentle when seen from the other?
 I have always had such doubts.
 I decided to investigate this phenomenon a little more deeply.
 I started observing people from the window of my apartment on the first floor.
-However, from here too, I noticed the same pattern.
-The upstream pedestrians and tourists were being ignored by the downstream wayfarers when greeting the latter in passing.
+However, I noticed the same pattern from here, too.
+The downstream wayfarers ignored the upstream pedestrians and tourists when greeting the latter in passing.

-After many failed theories, some of which included studying types of establishments on either side, traffic, and road quality, I took to taking it as the resident mystery.
+After many failed theories, some of which included studying types of establishments on either side, traffic, and road quality, I took it up as the resident mystery to solve.

-When at Berkeley Place, and even now, at nights, whenever I need to clear my head, when I am alone nowadays, or even when Mira and Neha were home, or even before Mira was born, I walk to Unnameable Books on Vanderbilt Avenue.
+When at Berkeley Place, and even now, at nights, whenever I need to clear my head, when I am alone, when Mira and Neha were home, or even before Mira was born, I walk to Unnameable Books on Vanderbilt Avenue.

-I moved out of my apartment in Berkeley Place recently, but that short walk along Berkeley Place, through Brooklyn’s Grand Army Plaza, and down Vanderbilt Avenue, is one of my most soothing routes, one to which I turn to time and again in times of stress.
+I moved out of my apartment in Berkeley Place recently, but that short walk along Berkeley Place, through Brooklyn’s Grand Army Plaza, and down Vanderbilt Avenue is one of my favorite routes.

-“I am going out for a walk”, generally means I am walking to Unnameable Books.
+“I am going out for a walk” generally means walking to Unnameable Books.

-Park Slope is picturesque and the brown stoned streets and housings exude a casual and comforting opulence.
-It is the kind of neighborhood that I would love to hate had I not been living right here.
-It is an enclave of super-rich, white, bohemian families, who can afford to be nice to each other and worry about the world.
-Like reformed supervillains, they have them about them an air of renounced evil.
+Park Slope is picturesque, and the brown-stoned streets and housing exude a casual and comforting opulence.
+It is the kind of neighborhood I would love to hate had I not lived here.
+It is an enclave of super-rich, white, bohemian families who can afford to be nice to each other and worry about the world.
+Like reformed supervillains, they have an air of renounced evil about them.

-During the daytime, when walking up the streets, the different shades of bricks that give the houses their warm, brown feeling, reflected from the sun reminds me a little of Europe.
-The stoops run up to elegant doors and the smaller doorways hidden under the stoops are Hobbit-like in their beauty.
+When walking up the streets during the daytime, the shades of bricks that give the houses their warm, brown feeling, reflected from the sun, remind me a little of Europe.
+The stoops run up to elegant doors, and the smaller doorways hidden under the stoops are Hobbit-like in their beauty.

-As Tolkien would have put it, “In a hole in the ground there lived a Park Sloper.
-Not a nasty, dirty, wet hole, filled with the ends of worms and an oozy smell, nor yet a dry, bare, sandy hole with nothing in it to sit down on or to eat: it was a Park Sloper-hole, and that means comfort ”
+Tolkien would have said, “In a hole in the ground, there lived a Park Sloper.
+Not a nasty, dirty, wet hole, filled with the ends of worms and an oozy smell, nor yet a dry, bare, sandy hole with nothing in it to sit down on or to eat: it was a Park Sloper-hole, and that means comfort.”

 It also talks to the advantage of the rich that reading and books have such a place of prominence and status, already giving the young inhabitants of these houses a leg up in a society where the facade of deep knowledge has its unquestionable social premiums.

-The walk to Unnameable Books along Berkeley Place ricochets off of the Grand Army Plaza.
-Berkeley Place walks right up to the Grand Army Plaza circle, with the classical Arc of Triumph, the entrance to the Brooklyn Prospect Park, and the massive gold etched doorways of the Brooklyn Public Library visible in the distance.
+The walk to Unnameable Books along Berkeley Place ricochets off of Grand Army Plaza.
+Berkeley Place walks right up to the Grand Army Plaza circle, with the classical Arc of Triumph, the entrance to Brooklyn Prospect Park, and the massive gold-etched doorways of the Brooklyn Public Library visible in the distance.

-During winters, when the fog sets in, the whole circle takes on a ghostly quality.
+During winters, the whole circle takes on a ghostly quality when the fog sets in.

-The silhouettes of the tall structures appear menacing and when combined with the pitter-patter of runners’ shoes through the gray swirling surroundings, I am reminded of walking through the street of Old London on damp gray evenings.
+The silhouettes of the tall structures appear menacing.
+Combined with the pitter-patter of runners’ shoes through the gray swirling surroundings, I am reminded of walking through the street of Old London on damp gray evenings.

-In this whole series of recording some of the walks to my favorite bookstores, I hope I shall have the opportunity to come back again to the beauty of Grand Army Plaza when I write about the Brooklyn Public Library.
+In this whole series of recordings of some of the walks to my favorite bookstores, I hope I will have the opportunity to come back to the beauty of Grand Army Plaza again when I write about the Brooklyn Public Library.

 Walking down Vanderbilt Avenue from Grand Army Plaza might have felt like an anticlimax, like walking away from Trafalgar Square in London down an unnamed cobblestoned alley, if not for the two small rolling carts filled with books on the pavement in the distance.
 They mark the entrance of my destination.

-In the five odd years that I have frequented Unnameable Books, I have stepped into the bookstore only at night.
+In the five-odd years I have frequented Unnameable Books, I have stepped into the bookstore only at night.

 A tinkling bell above the front door announces visitors to this cozily cramped space.